Anthony-T-N/Remote_Key_Web_Based_Extraction/README.md

 Overview
 -

-Extracts WiFI network passwords from a targeted device and sends key contents through a headless web browser to reach a website.
+Extracts WiFI network passwords from a targeted device and sends key contents through a headless web browser to reach a website for extraction.